Shahbag and the Permanent Civil War

 All these problems started in Shahbag.
 Before Shahbag, the conflict between the Awami League and BNP was a kind of soap opera, a mafia-style conflict between two corrupt political dynasties.
 After Shahbag, the groundwork was set for the permanent civil war—even BNP were razakars now.

 The war with Pakistan had become a distant memory, much of the country was prepared to move on—and then suddenly old wounds were reopened and made fresh.
-Jamaat-e-Islami war criminals were tried in kangaroo courts, David Bergman was called an Islamist agent, a rajakar, and driven out of the country for the crime of demanding due process.
+Jamaat-e-Islami war criminals were tried in kangaroo courts, David Bergman was called an Islamist agent, a razakar, and driven out of the country for the crime of demanding due process.

 Were you opposed to racism, sexism and homophobia?
-Then you too must join the permanent civil war against all the forms of rajakar that threatened the nation and the spirit of 1971.
+Then you too must join the permanent civil war against all the forms of razakar that threatened the nation and the spirit of 1971.
 What had been a dynastic struggle became a cultural struggle, dragging in civil society and the general population.

 We were always fighting razakars.
 We would always be fighting razakars.
 To the end of time.